 Supervised administration and interpretation of tests applicable to the practice of school psychology; supervised experience with consultative, in-service, and direct interventions in educational settings.
 One hundred fifty practicum hours per semester.
+Contains a qualifying assessment for the internship.
 Prerequisites: EPS 606, EPS 670, EPS 673, EPS 674 and EPS 738.